slively/casker/README.md

 - Run tasks in series or parallel
 - Multi-Project support
 - Typescript support
-- API for verifying if task should run
+- API for verifying if a task should run
   - Comes wih file/directory change detection